lijinlunbeng/Project-RobotArm-/README.md

 You only look once (YOLO) is a system for detecting objects on the Pascal VOC 2012 dataset.
 It can detect the 20 Pascal object classes:

-  1a.bird, cat, cow, dog, horse, sheep
-  2b.aeroplane, bicycle, boat, bus, car, motorbike, train 3c.bottle, chair, dining table, potted plant, sofa, tv/monitor 4d.person
+  a.bird, cat, cow, dog, horse, sheep b.aeroplane, bicycle, boat, bus, car, motorbike, train c.bottle, chair, dining table, potted plant, sofa, tv/monitor d.person

 2.Integration in the Unity